Particle Physics R8 Complete · Converged 2026-03-21 · Final Set Dispositioned 2026-06-10 Flagship Case Study

 Antimatter Building Programme

-Design of a CHF 412M antimatter production and storage facility for CERN's Future Circular Collider, requiring integration of particle physics, cryogenics, radiation shielding, structural engineering, and safety systems across 490+ specialist analysis passes.
-Includes 29+ interactive visualizations (including multi-spectral viewer, temporal fractal explorer, and findings navigator) with professional ElevenLabs narration (42 audio clips, 26 IPA pronunciation rules for physics terms) in 3 languages, a 14-shot guided cinematic tour, and Rust-verified calculations from 1,238 audited tests across 22 crates.
+Design of a CHF 412M antimatter production and storage facility for CERN's Future Circular Collider, requiring integration of particle physics, cryogenics, radiation shielding, structural engineering, and safety systems across ~110 experts in 22 panels over 7 review rounds.
+Includes 29+ interactive visualizations (including multi-spectral viewer, temporal fractal explorer, and findings navigator) with professional ElevenLabs narration (42 audio clips, 26 IPA pronunciation rules for physics terms) in 3 languages and a 14-shot guided cinematic tour.
+(Historical: a Rust calculation toolkit was built during the review process; the precise tooling figures are no longer maintained as a live claim.)

 The Problem